smohamadabedy/simulated_annealing_algorithm/README.md

-# simulated_annealing_algorithm
+# Simulated Annealing Optimization

-simple SA algorithm implemented using numpy - python
+A basic template of the Simulated Annealing (SA) algorithm for solving continuous optimization problems.

+### Requirements
+- Python 3.7+
+- NumPy